PTSnoop/Hoi3toDefconConverter/README.md

 To use the converter, edit configuration.txt to add the correct paths and options (explained therein), then run Hoi3ToDefcon.exe .

+Using CImg (CeCILL-licensed) for image-wrangling.
+Paradox-save-format parser and logging code taken from the other [Paradox Game Converters](https://github.com/Idhrendur/paradoxGameConverters), used under MIT licence.

 ---

 # Features